0n0w1c/Ore-ganizer/readme.md

 Deconstruction removes the resource.

-Construction is blocked for invalid combinations and if a technology is required for mining and it is not yet researched.
+Construction is blocked for invalid combinations or if a technology is required for mining and it is not yet researched.

 #### Startup Options:
 * Resource amount per tile